 The 2021 #InclusiveInnovation Story and Learning Lab” Series

-We are seeking to crowdsource and capture the latest emerging trends and examples and personal stories related to inclusive innovation.
-Some of our labs will be run primarily through network collaborations, yet we also value points of view from across the spectrum and diverse ecosystems.
-In this sense- if you are an individual working on the ground, in academia, an intermediary organization or among government, then we have a track for you.
-If you are already apart of our champion network then we look forward to interacting through this curated channel.
-Either way if you are interested to learn more or get involved - you can join our LinkedIn Community of Practice here, or reach out here.
+Last year we crowdsourced and captured the latest emerging trends and examples and personal stories related to inclusive innovation.
+Some of our labs ran primarily through network collaborations and gleaned points of view from across the spectrum and diverse ecosystems.
+In this sense- we learned from individuals working on the ground, in academia, intermediary organizations and among government.
+If you weren't able to join the lab series, either way you can learn more and get involved - you can join our LinkedIn Community of Practice here, or reach out here.